libra/website/docs/my-first-transaction.md

 Once you have executed your first transaction, you may refer to the document [Life of a Transaction](life-of-a-transaction.md) for:

-* A look under the hood at the lifecycle of a transaction from submission to execution.
+* A look "under the hood" at the lifecycle of a transaction from submission to execution.
-* An understanding of the interactions between each logical component of a Libra validator, as transactions get submitted and executed in the Libra ecosystem.
+* An understanding of the interactions between each logical component of a Libra validator as transactions get submitted and executed in the Libra ecosystem.

 ## Reference